Amper/VictoriaMetrics/docs/operator/api.md

 ## VMProbe

-\n VMProbe defines a probe for targets, that will be executed with prober,\n like blackbox exporter.\nIt helps to monitor reachability of target with various checks.
+VMProbe defines a probe for targets, that will be executed with prober, like blackbox exporter.
+It helps to monitor reachability of target with various checks.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |